-Lasers are sources of light with very special properties, as discussed in the article on laser light.
-For that reason, there is a great variety of laser applications.
-The following sections give a brief overview.
+Lasers are sources of light with exceptional properties, as discussed in the article on laser light.
+For that reason, there is a great variety of laser applications, leading to a total of over 18 billion USD of global laser sales (as of 2021).
+The following sections give a brief overview of fields of applications.
+Many more specific topics are explained in more depth in further encyclopedia articles.

-Lasers are widely used in manufacturing, e.g. for cutting, drilling, welding, cladding, soldering (brazing), hardening, ablating, surface treatment, marking, engraving, micromachining, pulsed laser deposition, lithography, alignment, etc. In most cases, relatively high optical intensities are applied to a small spot, leading to intense heating, possibly evaporation and plasma generation.
+Lasers are widely used for laser material processing – mostly in manufacturing, e.g. for cutting, drilling, welding, cladding, soldering (brazing), hardening, surface modification, marking, engraving, micromachining, pulsed laser deposition, lithography, etc. In many cases, relatively high optical intensities are applied to a small spot, leading to intense heating, possibly evaporation and plasma generation.
 Essential aspects are the high spatial coherence of laser light, allowing for strong focusing, and often also the potential for generating intense pulses.

 Laser processing methods have many advantages, compared with mechanical approaches.
 They allow the fabrication of very fine structures with high quality, avoiding mechanical stress such as caused by mechanical drills and blades.
 A laser beam with high beam quality can be used to drill very fine and deep holes, e.g. for injection nozzles.
-A high processing speed is often achieved, e.g. in the fabrication of filter sieves.
+A high processing speed is often achieved, e.g. in the fabrication of filter sieves with many holes.
 Further, the lifetime limitation of mechanical tools is removed.
-It can also be advantageous to process materials without touching them.
+It can also be advantageous for other reasons to process materials without touching them.

 Laser-aided manufacturing often allows one to produce the essentially same parts with higher quality and/or lower cost.
 Also, it is often possible to realize entirely new part designs or the use of new materials.
 For example, automobile parts are increasingly made of light materials such as aluminum, which require tentatively more laser joining operations.
 Weight reductions are possible not only by the user of lighter materials, but also e.g. by producing them with shorter flanges due to higher precision than is feasible with conventional production methods.

-There is a wide range of medical applications.
-Often these relate to the outer parts of the human body, which are easily reached with light; examples are eye surgery and vision correction (LASIK), dentistry, dermatology (e.g. photodynamic therapy of cancer), and various kinds of cosmetic treatment such as tattoo removal and hair removal.
+There is a wide range of medical laser applications.
+Often these relate to the outer parts of the human body, which can easily be reached with light; examples are eye surgery and vision correction (LASIK), dentistry, dermatology (e.g. photodynamic therapy of cancer), and various kinds of cosmetic treatment such as tattoo removal and hair removal.

 Medical lasers are not always used for therapy.
-Some of them rather assist the diagnosis, e.g. via methods of ocular imaging, laser microscopy or spectroscopy (see below).
+Some of them rather assist the diagnosis, e.g. via methods of ocular imaging (e.g. optical coherence tomography), laser microscopy or laser spectroscopy (see below).

-Laser scanners are based on collimated laser beams, which can read e.g. bar codes or other graphics over some distance.
+Laser scanners are scanning the direction of laser beams, which can read e.g. bar codes or other graphics over some distance.
 It is also possible to scan three-dimensional objects, e.g. in the context of crime scene investigation (CSI).

-Lasers also allow for extremely precise time measurements and are therefore essential component of optical clocks which are beginning to outperform the currently used cesium atomic clocks.
+Lasers also allow for extremely precise time measurements and are therefore an essential component of optical clocks which are outperforming cesium atomic clocks.

 Fiber-optic sensors, often probed with laser light, allow for the distributed measurement of temperature, stress, and other quantities e.g. in oil pipelines and wings of airplanes.